salilab/imp/modules/rmf/dependency/RMF/doc/Executables.md

 [TOC]

-RMF provides a number of useful executables in the `bin` directory.
+%RMF provides a number of useful executables in the `bin` directory.

 # rmf_show # {#rmf_show}
 `rmf_show` out the hierarchy in the file, optionally showing decorators and data.